dkirkby/E4S/setup.md

 Since we are running CircuitPython 10.0.3, we need to install libraries from the 10.x bundle (we are using 10.x from the [20251231 auto release](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20251231)).
 We do not install the whole bundle since it is too big to fit in the microcontroller memory.

-Download and expand [this zip file](bin/E4S-libraries-9.x.zip?raw=true) with the libraries needed by the following kit components:
+Download and expand [this zip file](bin/E4S-libraries-10.x.zip?raw=true) with the libraries needed by the following kit components:
  - OLED display
  - pressure & altitude sensor
  - acceleration & rotation & magnetic field sensor
  - 10-band photodetector
  - ultrasonic distance sensor
  - Pico-W wifi networking

+> If you are curious, this [python script](bin/update-libs.py) was used to create this zip file from the whole bundle.

 The expanded folder should be called `lib`.
 Open your **CIRCUITPY** USB drive and copy the `lib` folder (e.g. using drag and drop) to your **CIRCUITPY** USB drive.